PostHog/posthog.com/contents/handbook/engineering/on-call-rotation.md

 ## What if I'm scheduled for a week when I won't be available?

 Swap with another engineer in advance!
-Find a volunteer by asking in Slack, then use Pagerduty schedule overrides.
+Find a volunteer by asking in Slack, then use PagerDuty schedule overrides.
 You can trade whole weeks, but also just specific days.
 Remember not to alter the rotation's core order, as that's an easy way to accidentally shift the schedule for everyone.

 ## What do I do on call?